Astronomical-2112/security-plus-cybersecurity-playbook/Linux/Commands/Helpful_Linux_Commands.md

 bzip2 is an alternate compression tool that works similarly to tar.

 - rm
-rm is a program for deleting a file, rm -rf can remove a directory
+rm is a program for deleting a file, rm -rf can remove a directory.

+- grep
+grep is used to search for text inside files.

+- cat
+cat prints out text output from a file.